How to make a living when you have multiple chemical sensitivity

 Many large employers now allow their staff to work from home, though currently most of them do want the staff to come to the office at least once a week.
 This builds “corporate spirit” and does help create the informal connections between the workers that are important for cooperating on projects.

-Some people do various freelancing work on their computer, such as typing, editing, indexing, researching, web design, etc. Look at gig sites on the web for ideas of what other people are doing and how well it pays.
+Some people do various freelancing work on their computer, such as typing, editing, indexing, researching, and web design.
+Look at gig sites on the web for ideas of what other people are doing and how well it pays.
 Some is paid well, some very poorly.
 For some of these gigs you will be competing against people in low-income countries.
 If you live in a high-income country it helps to emphasize your knowledge of local culture and language.
 It is also much cheaper to ship materials when it is inside the same country.

 One person has excellent visual-art skills and works for a company doing written descriptions of photos.
-With the rise of artificial intelligence, such work may no longer be available.
+With the rise of artificial intelligence, such work may soon no longer be available.

 A common MCS-job is medical transcriptions.
 This is typing reports dictated by physicians into recording devices.
 This sort of work requires going through a training course, which you have to pay for yourself.
 Artificial intelligence may automate such jobs away soon.